It’s Important to Protect Yourself From Online Identity Theft

 3) Be unique – use strong passwords

-4) Mind your mailbox and monitor you mail service
+4) Mind your mailbox and monitor your mail service

 5) Shred your documents before disposing